Osaka Castle: History

 During World War II, the arsenal became one of the largest military armories, employing 60,000 workers.
 American bombing raids targeting the arsenal damaged the reconstructed main keep and, on August 14, 1945, destroyed 90% of the arsenal and killed 382 people working there.

-In 1995, Osaka's government approved yet another restoration project, with the intent of restoring the main keep to its Edo-era splendor.
+In 1995, Osaka's government approved yet another restoration project, aiming to restore the main keep to its Edo-era splendor.
 In 1997, restoration was completed.
-The keep is a concrete reproduction (including elevators) of the original and the interior is intended as a modern, functioning museum.
+The keep is a concrete reproduction (including elevators) of the original, and the interior is intended as a modern, functioning museum.

 Located in the Nishinomaru was the former residence of the jōdai, who were officials.
 The residence was the second largest after the Honmaru Palace.

-North of it were a number of warehouses.
+North of it were several warehouses.
 The site is now a park.
 Next to it is the Osaka State Guest House and the Hōshō-an chashitsu.